leonardovsilva/azure-service-bus-python-cli/README.md

 **purge_queue - Options**

-dl or --dead_letter:  from the dead letter :ghost:
+dl or --dead_letter:  from the dead letter :ghost: <br>
+-s or --session: Session name to be used <br>

--s or --session: When queue session is used
+-ds or --default_session': When a queue session is used, the session name by default is called SESSION_ID

 ## Purge subscription command